 This is an example of how you as an intermediate trainee can still make pretty visible linear progress on a more or less week to week basis.
 (As a side note, if adding reps is too difficult in a narrow rep range such as 8-12 or 12-15, you can widen the rep range to allow slower progression, i.e., 8-15.)

-Linear PROGRESSION and Linear Periodization FAQ
+Linear Progression and Linear Periodization FAQ

 Linear progression is the fastest way to make progress and should last as long as you can continue to progress using it.